RolandPheasant/TailBlazer/Documents/Large File Handling.md

 There have been many requests to allow Tail Blazer to act as the visualisation for external (non i/o file) data sources so I have raised an issue.
 See [issue #51 plug-in data sources](https://github.com/RolandPheasant/TailBlazer/issues/51).
 Take a look and if you have any suggestons then add a comment there.

-## Further performance work and feedback
+## Try it out and feedback

 If you want to try it out, you can get the latest version from [releases](https://github.com/RolandPheasant/TailBlazer/releases).
 Extract the file and double click TailBlazer.exe

-I would appreciate some feed back on how you get on with Tail Blazer, whether good or bad!
+I would appreciate somefeed back on how you get on with Tail Blazer, whether good or bad!